1996 New York Jets season

 The 1996 New York Jets season was the franchise's 27th season in the National Football League (NFL) and the 37th overall.
 They failed to improve upon its league-worst 3–13 record from 1995 as they finished 1–15, which is the worst record in franchise history.
-As a result, head coach Rich Kotite stepped down before the season ended with a record of 1–15.
+As a result, head coach Rich Kotite stepped down before the season ended.

 The Jets tied an NFL record that the New Orleans Saints set in 1980 and became the fifth team and first since the 1991 Indianapolis Colts to finish a season with fifteen losses.
 The record would be equaled by the 2000 San Diego Chargers, 2001 Carolina Panthers, and the 2007 Miami Dolphins before the 2008 Detroit Lions eclipsed it by becoming the first team to go through a sixteen-game season without a single victory.

 Offseason

 After three seasons with quarterback Boomer Esiason as the starter, the Jets decided to go in a different direction and released Esiason in the offseason.
 They signed Neil O'Donnell, who had just led the Pittsburgh Steelers to the Super Bowl, to replace him in the hopes he would duplicate his success with the Steelers.
 The Jets received the first pick in the NFL draft in April and drafted wide receiver Keyshawn Johnson out of the University of Southern California.
 The Jets also signed offensive tackles Jumbo Elliott and David Williams and receivers Jeff Graham and Webster Slaughter.
 The Jets spent $70 million in the offseason on free-agent and rookie contracts.